-And that intern will help in reducing the hydrogen induced cracking tendency, then we have the most common form in which the hydrogen induced cracking observed is the under bead cracking.
-Under bead cracking is mostly observed in next to the fusion boundary in the base metal, so the cracking which is occurring next to the fusion boundary in the heat affected zone is mostly considered as under bread cracking been triggered by the hydrogen induced cracking.

-And this is promoted by the martensite transformation or the ferrite and the martensitic transformation, then the cracking which occurs in the weld metal this is observed typically in terms of the fish eye, this kind of the fish eye is the kind of the typical feature which is observed on the fracture surface of the weld metal which has failed due to the embrittlement promoted by the hydrogen,
+If we control these aspects appropriately then the residual stress especially the tensile residual stress development can be reduced to a great extent and that in turn will help us in reducing the hydrogen induced cracking tendency.
+Then we have the most common form in which the hydrogen induced cracking observed is the under bead cracking.
+Under bead cracking is mostly observed next to the fusion boundary in the base metal.
+So, the cracking which is occurring next to the fusion boundary in the heat affected zone is mostly considered as a under bead cracking being triggered by the hydrogen induced cracking and this is promoted by the martensitic transformation or the ferrite and the martensitic transformation.
+Then the cracking which occurs in the weld metal, this is observed typically in terms of the This kind of the fish eye is the kind of the typical feature which is observed on the fracture surface of the weld metal which has failed.

-So the hydrogen induced cracking in weld metal is being is appearing in form of the fish eyes especially on the fracture surface which is developed after the suppression of the component from the weld metal.
-So in order to control the weld metal cracking basically the low hydrogen electrodes we can use and we can also do the preheating of the base metal.
-So that the weld metal gets enough time for the solidification.
+due to the embrittlement promoted by the hydrogen.
+So, the hydrogen induced cracking in weld metal is appearing in form of the fish eyes especially on the fracture surface which is developed after the separation of the component from the weld metal.
+So in order to control the weld metal cracking basically the low hydrogen electrodes we can use and we can also do the preheating of the base metal so that the weld metal gets enough time for the solidification.
+And then the post weld heat treatment by prolonged exposure at elevated temperature of the entire weld joint helps in escaping of the heat. helps in escaping of the hydrogen from the weld metal.